 2. Create an Information Retention Policy

 Information retention requirements regarding email can vary.
-Most likely, your organization's specific requirements include federal, state, and potentially industry-based requirements.
+Your organization's specific requirements will most likely include federal, state, and potentially industry-based requirements.
 Ultimately, your information retention policy will vary significantly, and we recommend developing the specifics with the help of qualified legal counsel.

 While it may be wise to exceed PCI requirements for information security, it's also important to examine your information retention policy against factors like cost management, increased efficiency, and regulatory controls.
 In an ISACA presentation, security consultant James Baird advised organizations to balance legal requirements of information retention with disposal of legacy information "as soon as possible to reduce risk."